edkreuk/DataIntegration/Azure-Data-Factory/Templates/Scale-Azure-SQL-Database-Dynamically-Metadata/Scale-Dedicated-SQL-Pool-Dynamically.md

 ListToPivot= [ResourceGroupName],[SubscriptionId],[SQLServer]

 ![Preview](../../../images/SQL-Database-lookup-preview.jpg)
+## Until Check DatabaseStatus

 **Until Activity**
 We can only change the DatabaseLevel when the SQL Database is Paused or Online.
-That’s why we need to add an Until activity to check for these statusses
+That’s why we need to add an Until activity to check for these statusses.

 **Web Activity**
 Within the Until Activity we need to create a new Web Activity.